Marcdertiger/UNB-ECE-Robotics-Competition-Platform/README.md

       o	Other request numbers can be used for new commands.

 - The special1&special2 values are mostly meant to be command variables(select speed, on/off, etc).
+-
 - The other fields are meant as command select values (select what to do).

 -The actual selection of the values given to all the data fields above is done in the graphical interface(GUI) python file.

 -The processing of the values in the fields is done on each PS3client python scripts in the mainControl() method.

 ###Data format from robot to server.

 name	cdate	ctime	enmotors	pwml	pwmr	pwma1	pwma2	report

--	name: Name of the robot such as (“robot1”, “robot2”,…, “robot16”).
+-name: Name of the robot such as (“robot1”, “robot2”,…, “robot16”).
 No spaces in the name itself!!!

--	cdate: The date
+-cdate: The date

--	ctime: The time at which the data was sent from the robot.
+-ctime: The time at which the data was sent from the robot.

--	enmotors: If “1”, motors are enabled.
+-enmotors: If “1”, motors are enabled.
 If “0” motors are disables.

--	pwml: Pulse width modulation left.
+-pwml: Pulse width modulation left.
 Shows values from 0 to 100 for pwm of left motor.

--	pwmr: Pulse width modulation right.
+-pwmr: Pulse width modulation right.
 Shows values from 0 to 100 for pwm of right motor.

--	pwma1: Pulse width modulation auxiliary 1.
+-pwma1: Pulse width modulation auxiliary 1.
 Shows values from 0 to 100 for pwm of aux 1 motor.

--	pwma2: Pulse width modulation auxiliary 2.
+-pwma2: Pulse width modulation auxiliary 2.
 Shows values from 0 to 100 for pwm of aux 2 motor.

--	report: no specific function at the moment.
+-report: no specific function at the moment.

 CAUTION: Programmers should take note that: the robot script MUST have the sleep delays in the main loop.
 This is to reduce CPU load and decrease heat on the RPI.
 Removing the delays may cause overheating and/or catastrophic failure.